jayeen28/falcon-boilerplate/README.md

 # Falcon Boilerplate

 Falcon Boilerplate is a service-based Node.js backend boilerplate that will help you kickstart and manage your projects more efficiently.
 This REST API server boilerplate is built upon a powerful stack of technologies, including Express.js, Socket.io, and Prisma with postgresql, to provide a comprehensive solution for web service development and database management.
+You can work faster like a falcon by using this template.

 ## Getting Started

 Follow these steps to get started with Falcon Boilerplate:

 1. **Folder Renaming**: <br> Start by renaming the `demo_ssl` folder to `ssl` and `demo_settings` to `settings`.
-This step ensures that your SSL certificates and application settings are correctly set up.

 2. **Configuration**: <br> Configure your application settings in the `settings/dev.js` file for development and `settings/prod.js` for production.
-Ensure that you specify the necessary configurations for your project, such as API keys, and other environment-specific settings.
+You will get the settings inside every request and socket events.
+The settings used will be determined by the NODE_ENV variable inside the index.js file at the root.

 3. **Install Dependencies**: <br> Run the following command to install project dependencies: